felipetovarhenao/gamut/docs/source/tutorials/audio-params.rst

-Tutorial 5: Audio musaicing parameters
+Tutorial 5: Audio musaicking parameters
 =================================================

 One of the main advantages of the ``Mosaic`` class, is that it allows to generate different audio mosaic versions